Hotels in Ueno, Tokyo

 At the heart of the district lies Ueno Park (Ueno Onshi Koen), a sprawling green space that draws millions of visitors each year — especially during cherry blossom season in late March and early April, when the park's famous rows of sakura trees come alive.
 The park is also home to an impressive cluster of institutions: the Tokyo National Museum, Japan's oldest and largest museum, holds an extraordinary collection of Japanese art and antiquities.
 Nearby, the National Museum of Nature and Science and the Tokyo Metropolitan Art Museum round out a cultural precinct that few districts in any city can match.

 Just steps from Ueno Station, Ameyoko (Ameya-Yokocho) Market stretches along the elevated train tracks, offering a sensory contrast to the park's calm.
-This bustling open-air market has been a fixture since the post-war era, selling everything from fresh seafood and dried goods to clothing and cosmetics.
+This lively open-air market has been a fixture since the post-war era, selling everything from fresh seafood and dried goods to clothing and cosmetics.
 It's an ideal spot to pick up street snacks, browse local produce, and experience the kind of everyday Tokyo life that polished shopping districts rarely show.

 Ueno is also home to Tosho-gu Shrine, a Edo-period structure dedicated to Tokugawa Ieyasu, and Kaneiji Temple, which once rivalled Asakusa's Senso-ji in prestige.
 The Ueno Zoological Gardens, Japan's oldest zoo established in 1882, remain a popular draw for families.
 The district's proximity to Asakusa and Akihabara makes it an easy base for exploring a wide arc of Tokyo's personality — from traditional craft shops to electronics markets.